Data access layer: In application architecture

-Applications using a data access layer can be either database server dependent or independent.
-If the data access layer supports multiple database types, the application becomes able to use whatever databases the DAL can talk to.
-In either circumstance, having a data access layer provides a centralized location for all calls into the database, and thus makes it easier to port the application to other database systems (assuming that 100% of the database interaction is done in the DAL for a given application).
+Applications using a data access layer may be either dependent on or independent from a particular database server.
+If the data access layer supports multiple database systems, the application can use any database system that the DAL can access.
+In either case, the data access layer provides a centralized location for calls into the underlying data store, which can make it easier to maintain, test, or port the application to other storage systems.